Rocket lifts off with U.S. military communications satellite

-CAPE CANAVERAL, Florida (Reuters) - An unmanned Delta 4 rocket blasted off from Cape Canaveral Air Force Station on Friday to put a multi-use, broadband communications satellite into orbit for the U.S. military.
+CAPE CANAVERAL, Fla.
+May 24 (Reuters) - An unmanned Delta 4 rocket blasted off from Cape Canaveral Air Force Station on Friday to put a multi-use, broadband communications satellite into orbit for the U.S. military.

 The 217-foot (66-meter) tall rocket lifted off at 8:27 p.m.
 EDT (0027 Saturday GMT), soaring southeast over the Atlantic Ocean as it headed into orbit.